mwaylabs/bikini/README.md

 These efforts are now centralized in a SDK (software development kit) what is aligned with our core Product [Relution](https://relution.io).

-The SDK is called 'Relution SDK' with an new official name for the 'Bikini' technology, it is: Relution Livedata
+The SDK is called 'Relution SDK' with a new official name for the 'Bikini' technology, it is: Relution Livedata

 You will find everything you need to get in touch with this exciting technology [here](https://github.com/relution-io/relution-sdk).